kumbasar/Coursera_Capstone/Week4/README.md

 **Restaurant List**: Using the [Foursquare API](https://developer.foursquare.com), we will fetch detailed information about the restaurants in Istanbul.

-By using both data sources, we will collect the restaurants in the districts.
+By using all three data sources, we will collect the restaurants in the districts.
 After that, we will provide the distribution and density of the restaurant types.